Hot, Hot, Hot: Spicy Sauces to Seasonings

 A Super-Duper Brief History of Chiles

-Of the three spicy seasonings we’re discussing, Harissa has been on our shelves the longest—since the day we opened back in 2004.
-Traditionally, it is a spicy chile paste condiment that is a staple in North Africa and throughout the Middle East.
-It originated in the country of Tunisia during the Spanish occupation of the region, in the mid to late 1500's.
+Of the three spicy seasonings we’re discussing, Harissa has been on our shelves the longest—since the day we opened in 2004.
+Traditionally, it is a spicy chile-based condiment that is a staple in North Africa and throughout the Middle East.
+It is believed to have originated in the area now known as Tunisia during the Spanish occupation of the region, in the mid to late 1500's.

 Its name comes from the Arabic verb harasa, which means “to pound” or “break into pieces.”
 The most basic version of harissa can be as simple as crushed chiles, salt, and oil.
-When creating our seasoning version, I used a more Moroccan flavor profile so ours includes cumin, coriander, and caraway to balance the garlic and ground chiles.
-Also, I wanted the heat level to be approachable for the American palate so I included a blend of paprika to tone the spiciness down just a bit.
+When creating our seasoning version, we used a Moroccan-inspired flavor profile so ours includes cumin, coriander, and caraway to balance the garlic and ground chiles.
+Also, we wanted the heat level to be approachable for the American palate so it includes a blend of paprika to tone the spiciness down just a bit.

 Our seasoning version still delivers a nice punch and can easily be converted into a condiment by mixing it with equal parts water and oil.
 I often do this at my house because I like some spicy heat, while Janet (who doesn’t) can leave it off.
 And that’s the best thing about having a seasoning version—I can easily make a couple teaspoons of paste in mere seconds!
 For a more complex sauce though, you can try out our Rose Harissa recipe, which is a common, deliciously floral derivative of the original.